 An OR gate has two or more than two inputs and one output signal.
 It is called an OR gate because the output signal will be high only if any or all input signals are high.
+The OR gate follow the logical operation of the input and output signals.
+It permits the signal to pass and stop through it.
 The logic symbol for the gate is shown below.

 A lamp L is connected to a voltage source.
 A and B are the two switches.
 The switching circuit illustrates that the lamp L will glow when either of the switches A or B or both A and B is closed.
 The lamp will go off when both the switches are in the open condition.